brainfrozeno00o/xandybot-nodejs/README.md

 1. Clone this repository in a specific folder.
 2. Open the command line and point to the working directory to the specific folder where the project is located (e.g. `cd xandy-bot`)
 3. Run `npm install` to install all the needed packages to run this bot.
-4. **IF THERE IS COMPLETELY NO DATA AND TABLES IN YOUR DATABASE**, you can opt to run `npm run migrate` first to execute the migration script
-5. To register the slash commands for your bot, run `npm run refreshcommands`
+4. To register the slash commands for your bot, run `npm run refreshcommands`
-6. To finally run the bot, run `node .`
+5. To finally run the bot, run `node .`
-7. If you want to run all the scripts from steps 4-6 (just make sure you meet the prerequisite for step 4), run `npm run all-run`
+6. If you want to run all the scripts from steps 4-5 (just make sure you meet the prerequisite for step 4), run `npm run all-run`
-8. To stop it from running, just basically press <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> if on Mac)
+7. To stop it from running, just basically press <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> if on Mac)

 ### Running the Bot for the Second Time (and onwards)

 1. If there are no updates needed, just run using `node .`
-2. If the commands are updated or there are new commands developed for the bot, you can opt to run `npm run refreshcommands` first or you can execute the scripts succesfully by running `npm run refreshcommands-run`
+2. If the commands are updated or there are new commands developed for the bot, you can opt to run `npm run refreshcommands` first or you can execute the scripts succesfully by running `npm run all-run`
 3. To stop it from running, just basically press <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> if on Mac)

 [^1]: Everything (bot, source code, server) is really sponsored by Xander's money.